Texas Primary Shock: Democratic Voter Turnout Surpasses Republicans

 In the midst of a Republican Party lawsuit against the State of Texas to close its publicly administered primary elections to party members only, Attorney General Ken Paxton has decided not to defend Texas law.

-Although the state does not officially track party membership, L2 Data – the nation’s leading independent voter data and technology firm – has used tested methodology to create voter file for every state, including Texas.
+Although the state does not officially track party membership, L2 Data – the nation’s leading independent voter data and technology firm – has used tested methodology to create voter files for every state, including Texas.

 L2 draws from several datapoints to construct an analytical model of how voter registration breaks down, including races in major cities and urban areas that have a heavy concentration of eligible voters compared to rural areas.